Git: what is the longer object length is not a multiple of shorter object length error?

 [1] 4

-For example, if we know that vector b has one less value than vector a, then we can simply add a zero to the end of vector b:
+For example, if we know that vector b has one less value than vector a, we can simply add a zero to the end of vector b:

 #define two vectors